South Korea, Busan

 Songdo Beach

-Songdo was Korea’s first designated swimming area public beach.
-The beach is also called the Island of Pine Trees, because of the neighbouring pine grove.
+Songdo was Korea’s first designated public swimming area.
+Because of the neighbouring pine grove, the beach is also called the Island of Pine Trees.

-Today its main attraction is the Songdo Marine Cable.
+Today, its main attraction is the Songdo Marine Cable.
 This is the first cable car that goes along the coast, above sea level.
-There are 39 cars, and some of them (13) have a made of glass / see-through bottom.
+There are 39 cars, and some of them (13) are made of glass / see-through bottoms.
 You can get in the queue at Songnmim (East Songdo Beach) and get to Amnam Park (West Songdo Beach).
 The entire route is 1.6 km, and the ride takes 5 minutes.

 Price: 13,000 WON one way (about 11,5$).
 However, I think it is worth buying a one-way ticket.
 This will allow you to get back on foot through Amnam Park, which I will describe below.
 More information about the cable car at busanaircruise.co.kr